Kehnuhn/TailQuest/README.md

-# TailQuest - Final Version
+# TailQuest - With Discord Login

-Ready to upload to GitHub and deploy on Vercel.
+Includes working Discord login with username only.